-The training grant supports three or four predoctoral positions with stipend levels set by NIH (currently $24,324).
+The training grant supports three or four predoctoral positions with stipend levels set by NIH (currently $26,352).
 Appointments are generally for one year with the possibility but not the expectation of renewal.
 Decisions regarding renewal will be based on progress reports written by the trainee, mentor evaluations, and records of achievement (publications, presentations at conferences and meetings, awards).
-To apply for pre-doctoral support, you will need first to gain admission to an affiliated department or program (Anthropology, Biology, Chemistry, Psychological and Brain Sciences, Gender Studies, Neuroscience, Neuroscience, Medical Sciences) and then to submit the CTRD application form.
+To apply for pre-doctoral support, you will need first to gain admission to an affiliated department or program (Anthropology, Biology, Chemistry, Psychological and Brain Sciences, Gender Studies, Neuroscience, Medical Sciences, School of Public Health) and then to submit the CTRD application form.
 Preference will be given to more advanced students who have been admitted to candidacy and are affiliated with the training faculty, but unusually talented students at the beginning of their graduate careers will also be considered.

 All trainees will be expected to participate in the core elements of the program.
 Examples are enrollment in core courses, pursuing training in research ethics, spending time with visiting lecturers, presenting at the Animal Behavior Research Conference, serving as models for younger students, and participating in a common forum for discussion.
-We will expect regular attendance at CTRD events, which will occur in collaboration with CISAB, Kinsey Institute, and other participating departments/programs.
+We will expect regular attendance at CTRD events, which will occur in collaboration with the Animal Behavior Program, Kinsey Institute, and other participating departments/programs.

 All applicants will be given equal consideration regardless of race, gender, or ethnicity.
 In addition, special efforts will be made to increase the diversity of our trainees.
 Trainees must be citizens, non-citizen nationals or permanent residents of the US.
 For more about our commitment to diversity, please visit our diversity statement.